 - Select any NC block

 - Select the desired word

-- ▶ Press the HELP key.
+- Press the HELP key.

 - > The control opens the Help system and shows the description of the active function.
-This does not apply for miscellaneous functions or cycles from your machine manufacturer.
+This does not apply for miscellaneous functions or cycles from your machine tool builder.

-Navigating in the TNCguide
+Navigating in TNCguide

 It's easiest to use the mouse to navigate in TNCguide.
 A table of contents appears on the left side of the screen.
-By clicking the rightward pointing triangle you open subordinate sections, and by clicking the respective entry you open the individual pages.
-It is operated in the same manner as the Windows Explorer.
+Clicking on the rightward pointing triangle opens subordinate sections, and clicking on the respective entry opens the corresponding page.
+You can use it in the same way as Windows Explorer.